 That enthusiasm dampened when I found out more about the woman who was portraying Diana Prince.
 Gal Gadot was an officer in the Israeli military, a woman who trained soldiers in fighting techniques to use against Palestinian civilians.
 She was extremely supportive of the 2014 Gaza War, which three years ago this month saw the slaughter of 535 children.
 Some boycotted the movie and the country of Lebanon banned it.

 I was torn, the little girl and the adult in me fighting with each other.
 As a lifelong fan, I had waited so long for this.
 There were also no prominent roles in the movie for women of color.
-There has been discussion of introducing in a future movie a Black twin sister to Wonder Woman, named Nubia, who briefly appeared in the comics.
+There has been some discussion of introducing in a future movie a Black twin sister to Wonder Woman, named Nubia, who briefly appeared in the comics.
 The comic character was heavily stereotyped and villainous, which would demand an overhaul.

 I have grown to learn as an adult that characters who are described as strong women who “kick ass” like men limit our view of feminism and equality for women.
-All women are strong by virtue simply of surviving on this earth in female bodies.
-We do not need to “kick ass” to deserve respect.
+All women are strong by virtue simply of surviving on this Earth in female bodies.
+We do not need to literally “kick ass” to deserve respect.
 One thing I always loved about Wonder Woman as an adult was that the story was created by a pacifistic socialist who wanted the character to be the antithesis of the hyper-patriotic Superman and other male superheroes who use violence to achieve their goals.